 You can find out your water quality via your water provider.

-DO NOT use metal objects or scouring pads to clean your sterilizer.
+DO NOT use metal objects or scourers to clean your unit.

-DO NOT use bleach or sterilizing fluid to clean.
-DO NOT use abrasive or anti-bacterial materials.
-DO NOT scrub the heat plate.
+DO NOT use bleach or sterilizing fluid to clean the unit.

 My sterilizer isn’t working – what can I do?